-We also offer “70% ready to go” Cannabis Financial Models and Cannabis Business Plan Templates for a growing, processing, dispensary, testing and vertical integrated cannabis business.
+We offer “70% ready to go” Cannabis Financial Models and Cannabis Business Plan Templates for a growing, processing, manufacturing, distribution, retail, testing and vertical integrated cannabis business.
 Please make a note that you need Californian version and you will get the template tailored cannabis business in California.